TobyX-Corp/RN-Hardware-Info/README.md

 ## Getting started
 `- Add the following dependency to package.json:
-  "rn-hardware-info": "TobyX-Corp/RN-Hardware-Info#android_only" `
+  "rn-hardware-info": "TobyX-Corp/RN-Hardware-Info#android_only"`

- `- run "npm install" in the project directory`
+ `- Run "npm install" in the project directory`

 ### Mostly automatic installation